CLIMADA-project/climada_python/doc/guide/install.rst

 #.
 Follow the `Spyder installation instructions <https://docs.spyder-ide.org/current/installation.html#installing-with-conda>`_.
    You can follow the "Conda" installation instructions.
-   Keep in mind you are using ``mamba``, though!
+   Keep in mind you are using ``conda``, though!

 #.
 Check the version of the Spyder kernel in the new environment:

    .. code-block:: shell

-      mamba env export -n spyder-env | grep spyder-kernels
+      conda env export -n spyder-env | grep spyder-kernels

    This will return a line like this: